frankaemika/docs/source/troubleshooting.rst

     ping <franka-control-ip>

-If this command fails, the robot is not properly connected to the network, or the IP was not correctly assigned during the setup phase.
-Please set up the network according to the documents sent with the robot.
+If this command fails, the Control is not properly connected to the network, or the IP address is not correctly assigned during the setup phase.
+Please set up the network according to the documents sent with your robot.

 .. _troubleshooting_open_brake: